How to Prepare for Your Shed

 How to Prepare the Ground for a Shed

 If your site is already very level, your soil is firm, and drainage is not an issue, we can place your shed on paver stones.
-This method of shed base preparation raises the wood runners up off of the soil to help prevent rotting of the wood over time.
-Paver stones are affordable and readily available at most hardware or home improvement stores.
+Paver stones are the most popular choice for shed foundations since they are so easy and effective.
+They raise your shed’s runners up off the soil to help prevent rotting of the wood over time, while still providing a way to accommodate minor slopes or leveling dilemmas from an uneven yard.
+Plus, paver stones are very accessible and can be purchased at most hardware or home improvement stores and are relatively inexpensive.

-The homeowner is responsible for having 20 of the pavers at the delivery site before the delivery date.
-8” x 12” stones 2” thick are recommended.
+Please note: As the homeowner, you are responsible for having 20 pavers at the delivery site before the delivery date.
+8” x 12” stones that are 2” thick are recommended.

 It is best, but not essential for the stone to be compacted.
 A walk-behind compactor available at most tool-rental companies works perfectly.
 You can also drive over the stone with your garden tractor to compact it as well.